An adventure of 26 hours and 27 miles in the White Mountains

 Epilogue

 Figure 1.
 Hiking Path.
-The blue line is from Forerunner 205 GPS Watch.
+The blue line is from the Forerunner 205 GPS Watch.
 The cyan line is the estimated path for the segment where GPS was turned off.
-The time stamp is Daylight Saving Time that actually ended at 2:00 on the Sunday.
+The time stamp is Daylight Saving Time, which actually ended at 2:00 on Sunday.

 Figure 2.
 The spot where I got lost